greglook/puget/README.md

 ![colorization example](screenshot.png)

-The `:color-markup` option defaults to `:ansi`, but can be set to `:html-inline` or `:html-classes` to use HTML `span` elements for color markup:
+The `:color-markup` option defaults to `:ansi`, but can be set to `:html-inline` or `:html-classes` to use HTML `span` elements for color markup.
+Finally, the `:color-scheme` map controls how various elements are highlighted.

-- `:ansi` uses ANSI escape codes to color text in a terminal.
-- `:html-inline` uses inline styles to apply style attributes directly to each `span`'s content based on the `:color-scheme`.
-- `:html-classes` sets the `class` of each `span` based on its syntax element type (e.g., "delimiter", "keyword", "number") to allow the style for its content be specified elsewhere via CSS.

-Finally, the `:color-scheme` option controls how various elements are highlighted.

 ## Canonical Representation